serjmac/own-foscam-control/README.md

 - forever start app.js (this option is preferred, so that the option to reflush database and restart app will be working from Carousel section with just a button click)

-The app will be available on //localhost:3000 by default.
+The app will be available on //localhost:3001 by default in this branch.

 ![home](./docs/home.jpg)